Translators without Borders

 Language data for Colombia

 According to the 2005 Census of Colombia, the country has 37 major languages.
 More than 99.5% of Colombians speak Spanish.
 English has official status in the San Andrés, Providencia and Santa Catalina Islands.
 In addition to Spanish, there are several other languages spoken in Colombia.
 Sixty-five of these languages are Amerindian in nature.
-Amerindian languages are groups of indigenous languages of the Americas.
+Amerindian languages are groups of Indigenous languages of the Americas.
 The 65 Amerindian languages spoken in Colombia can be grouped into 12 language families, including Arawakan, Cariban, Tupian, and Quechuan.
+The wording of questions asked in the census makes it impossible to verify whether any sections of the population are monolingual in languages other than Spanish.

 Curated datasets